zoopss/random-bits-and-pieces/README.md

 #file descriptions

-star.py - a generic program to print the edges of a rhombus as per the number of rows supplied
+star.py - a generic program to print the edges of a rhombus as per the number of rows supplied string-digit-parser.py - checks the existence of digits in an alphanumeric string and outputs the digits and their sum